HMS Cleopatra (F28): Operational Service

 Cleopatra recommissioned after her reconstruction in late 1975 and joined the 4th Frigate Squadron as leader.

 In 1977, Cleopatra, like many other Leanders, took part in the Fleet Review of the RN in celebration of HM the Queen's Silver Jubilee.
 Cleopatra was positioned in the middle of HM ships Zulu and Arethusa.
+She also visited Salalah, Muscat, and Basra that year.

 The National Archives records that the Ministry of Defence has a file of details of intelligence collection by Cleopatra in January to March 1978.
 She was refitted again at Devonport in 1978.
 In 1981, Cleopatra deployed to the Mediterranean, which still had a large RN presence at the time.

 In 1982 Cleopatra returned to Devonport to be converted to carry the new Type 1031 towed array sonar.
 To accommodate the new sonar changes were made to reduce topweight.
 The forward Seacat launcher and director was removed, as was the long-range Type 965 radar, allowing the ship's mainmast to be replaced by a smaller mast.
 The Bofors guns were replaced by lighter Oerlikon 20 mm guns while the ship's boats were removed and the Exocet launchers and torpedo tubes lowered.
 A large cable reel was fitted to the aft end of the flight deck, while the Type 2031 I towed array sonar consisted of an acoustic array of passive hydrophones which were towed on the end of a 1000–1500 m cable.
 The electronics needed to extract and display the sonar data was installed in the ship's hangar, which meant that Cleopatra was no longer able to operate a helicopter.
 Cleopatra completed her refit on 10 June 1983, the first Leander-class frigate to be fitted with a towed array.

 The ship visited America in January–March 1984, and in 1985 was leader of the 7th Frigate Squadron.
 Further duties were undertaken but by the late 1980s, Cleopatra's age was beginning to show and her time was coming to an end.
 On 31 January 1992, Cleopatra was decommissioned.
 The following year, Cleopatra was sold for scrap.